TOLL OF THE FLOOD: FREMANTLE BRIDGE COLLAPSES.

 On Thursday 22 July, the westerly winds died down and the tide headed out, taking with it the floodwaters that had swollen the Swan River estuary.
 Thirty metres of the northern embankment were washed away, followed by the collapse of both 15m spans at the northern end of the rail bridge.

 Immediate repairs were begun and less than twelve weeks later, on 17 October, the older bridge was repaired.
 It took nine months – until 22 April 1927 – before repairs on the second bridge were complete, as it used steel beams in place of the original timber ones.

 Both bridges were replaced in 1964 by one made of steel girders on concrete piers.

 Merry and Maria’s house was on the hill overlooking this bridge.
-When I realised Ocean’s Trial would include the time when the bridge collapsed, it had to be part of the story, for Merry and Maria would have watched the sightseers photographing the floodwaters as the river rose, and the spectacular collapse itself, from their front veranda.
+When I realised Ocean’s Widow would include the time when the bridge collapsed, it had to be part of the story, for Merry and Maria would have watched the sightseers photographing the floodwaters as the river rose, and the spectacular collapse itself, from their front veranda.

 Yes, I did go to great lengths to research my Siren of War series – but that’s the point of historical fiction and historical romance.
 Getting the details right so the story flows effortlessly.